-The world has waited with bated breath for an entire decade, and now the much-anticipated Louvre Abu Dhabi Universal Museum is getting ready to open its doors to the public.
-The Louvre is set to enhance Abu Dhabi’s status within the UAE, and also solidifies the UAE’s position in the world of art as a nation that truly appreciates art and culture.
+The world has waited with bated breath for an entire decade, and now the much-anticipated Louvre Abu Dhabi Universal Museum has opened its doors to the public.
+The Louvre is set to enhance Abu Dhabi’s status within the UAE and also solidifying the UAE’s position in the world of art as a nation that truly appreciates art and culture.
 The Louvre Abu Dhabi is the very first of its kind in the UAE – a universal museum that’s the result of a collaborative effort between Abu Dhabi and France.
 If you’re thinking that The Louvre Abu Dhabi is just a replication of the Louvre, Paris, then you are dead wrong.
 The name is indicative of the Arab-French collaboration, but no more than that.

 Abu Dhabi’s Cultural Landmark – Saadiyat Island

-The Louvre Abu Dhabi will be a part of a US$27 billion cultural and tourism development for Saadiyat Island.
+The Louvre Abu Dhabi is a part of a US$27 billion cultural and tourism development for Saadiyat Island.
 The French Museums Agency is in collaboration with Abu Dhabi’s Tourism Development and Investment Company (TDIC), which is behind Saadiyat Island’s transformation into a cultural destination.

-Located in the Saadiyat Island’s Cultural District, the Louvre Abu Dhabi will be the largest structure housing world-class cultural assets.
-The Louvre Abu Dhabi’s glory will be further enhanced by the Zayed National Museum and the Guggenheim Abu Dhabi Contemporary Arts Museum.
+Located in the Saadiyat Island’s Cultural District, the Louvre Abu Dhabi is the largest structure housing world-class cultural assets.
+The Louvre Abu Dhabi’s glory is further enhanced by the Zayed National Museum and the Guggenheim Abu Dhabi Contemporary Arts Museum.
 The world’s largest Guggenheim museum in the Middle East is set to take people’s breaths away.

 The Zayed National Museum is to be designed by United Kingdom-based architectural company Foster and Partners, ably directed by Lord Norman Foster.
-That apart, the Louvre will be good neighbors with a performing arts center designed by Zaha Hadid, and a maritime museum with concept design by Tadao Ando.
-Saadiyat Island’s Cultural District will also possess a number of arts pavilions for people to enjoy.
-On the whole, an Abu Dhabi Louvre tour will enhance one’s cultural appreciation, with spectacular art displays all around.
+That apart, the Louvre des have good neighbors with a performing arts center designed by Zaha Hadid, and a maritime museum with concept design by Tadao Ando.
+Saadiyat Island’s Cultural District also possess a number of arts pavilions for people to enjoy.
+On the whole, an Abu Dhabi Louvre tour is enhancing one’s cultural appreciation, with spectacular art displays all around.